 If I had to write a really short summary, I guess I would call myself a passionate, regional photographer of intimate landscapes.
 I like to get to know the place where I live, and explore and document it with the camera and through my photography.

 It is also important to me that my photographs show a combination of both beauty and craft.
-I find the technical aspects of photography interesting, and mastering control of camera and lens when operating them provides a kind of satisfaction that is probably one reason why photographers like their craft.
+I find the technical aspects of photography interesting, and mastering control of camera and lens when operating them provides a satisfaction that is probably (one) reason why all photographers love their craft.

-Moreover, as an introvert, it is natural to me to gain strength in the quiet and solitude of the landscape – and photography is the meditation through which I recharge.
+As an introvert, I gain strength in the quiet and solitude of the landscape – and photography is the meditation through which I recharge.
 The result are images that itself are meditations on landscape and nature, and which I consider not only being photographs, but also objects to enhance living, working and healing spaces with their authenticity, calmness and purity.

 I hope you enjoy viewing and browsing the images on this site.
 With each and every one of them, I want to share what I saw with you, show you how it touched me, and let you take part in that experience.
 I’ve explained my thinking behind the organization of the images on this page for you.